To add content, ask questions.

 - Outdoors

-Outdoors vocabulary in French, covering words for nature, outdoor activities, plants, animals, and essential gear.
+Outdoors vocabulary in French, covering words for nature, activities, and places.
+Includes singular and plural forms to build confidence in describing the outside world.

 - Clothing & Accessories